elianadu/100-days-of-code/log.md

 **Today's Progress**: Read through first section of Assignment in DOM Manipulation + Events and tried some [basic DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/DOM_scripting#doing_some_basic_dom_manipulation).

-**Thoughts** Doing pretty well; excited to start the shopping list tomorrow.
+**Thoughts**: Doing pretty well; excited to start the shopping list tomorrow.
 Still feel unsure about DOM manipulation, but hands-on practice should help.
 Bit stressed with finals.

 **Link(s) to work**
 1. N/A

 ### Day 11: Dec 11, Thursday

 **Today's Progress**: Feeling good!
 Worked on TOP shopping list and am working on updating the rock-paper-scissors project.

-**Thoughts** I like that the instructions are getting more vague.
+**Thoughts**: I like that the instructions are getting more vague.
 It means I have to think for myself.
 Quite proud of myself for waking up today to do my hour of coding.

 **Link(s) to work**
 1. Obviously only I can access [my shopping list link](file:///Users/elianadu/Documents/web-projects/mdn-shopping-list/index.html)